What is Root Canal Treatment?

 What happens when you have Root Canal Treatment at 92 Dental?

-Root Canal Treatment comprises of a consultation and three or four subsequent dental visits.
+Root Canal Treatment comprises of a consultation and few subsequent dental visits.
 The first two of these need to happen at least 7 days apart and involves the cleaning out of the inside of the tooth and subsequently sealing the tooth.
 The third and fourth sees the healed tooth fully restored with a Crown or Filling.

 During the initial consultation, the dentist will examine the tooth and test the tooth’s sensitivity in order to clarify the exact nature of the patient’s dental problem.
 X-rays will also be taken to ascertain whether Root Canal Treatment will allow the complete restoration of the tooth.

 To reach the pulp (nerve space) of the tooth the dentist will make a small opening in the tooth.
-The dentist will then use specialised instruments to remove the infected tissue.
-Medication is put inside the root canals to manage any infection, and the hole made in the tooth is sealed.
+The dentist will then use specialised instruments to remove the infected tissue and disinfect the root canal space.
+Medication is put inside the root canals to manage any remaining bacteria, and the access cavity in the tooth is sealed.

-Although Root Canal Treatments have a reputation for being unpleasant for the patient, the procedure is actually painless, other than the injection of local anaesthetic.
+Although Root Canal Treatments have a reputation for being unpleasant for the patient, the procedure is actually painless.
 These first two visits of a Root Canal Treatment usually take an hour and a half each.

 How much does Root Canal Treatment cost at 92 Dental?